 Procella was built to expose a SQL interface for several non-OLTP workloads in production at YouTube.
 Google already have Dremel (known commercially as BigQuery), Mesa, Photon, F1, PowerDrill and Spanner but none of these were a perfect match for YouTube.
 Moving to a single, comprehensive SQL interface means not needing individual data silos for reporting and dashboards, time-series monitoring with automatic down-sampling, ad-hoc analysis and real-time counters.
 It also means there is only a single API to learn: Standard SQL.

 Procella acts much like Presto in that it's a query engine on top of decoupled compute and storage layers.
-In this case Borg, Google's precursor to Kubernetes, is acting as a distributed compute layer, complete with container and job scheduling functionality and Colossus, a distributed storage solution that shares many parallels with HDFS.
+In this case, Borg, Google's precursor to Kubernetes, is acting as a distributed compute layer, complete with container and job scheduling functionality and Colossus, a distributed storage solution that shares many parallels with HDFS.

 The Storage Layer

 No local storage is available to Procella at any point.
 The only durable storage system made available is Colossus which operates via network calls rather than via the local Linux File System API.
 With Colossus, many operations found in POSIX file systems are unavailable.
 For example, a file can be opened and appended to but its contents cannot be modified afterwards.
-Also, because at least one expensive network call is required for any read or write operation, file metadata needs to be aggressively cached to avoid any performance penalties.
+Also, because at least one expensive network call is required for any read or write operations, file metadata needs to be aggressively cached to avoid any performance penalties.
 These characteristics aren't too dissimilar to HDFS or AWS S3.

 Colossus handles encryption, durability, hot-spotting and replication across low-cost, geographically distributed storage.